Our Digital 999 programme -ePCR

-As part of our digital transformation strategy, we will be replacing the paper-based patient report form (PRF with an electronic Patient Care Record (ePCR) from autumn 2020.
+As part of our digital transformation strategy, we replaced the paper-based patient report form (PRF with an electronic Patient Care Record (ePCR) from autumn 2020.

 Full roll out has started and staff can now use ePCR on their iPads during their working shift and once their training has been completed.